linbug/FitBee/README.md

 The comment “Scraped from Fitocracy on” plus the current timestamp will be sent to Beeminder.
 Emails are by default set to false.

 I’m working on making the browser window headless.
+At the moment this only works with Python 2.

 ##Dependencies

-1. You will need to install the following Python modules:
+1. You will need to install the following Python module:
 	- [selenium](https://pypi.python.org/pypi/selenium)

-	both are installed using `pip`.
+	using `pip`.

 2. Clone the [beeminderpy.py](https://github.com/mattjoyce/beeminderpy/blob/master/beeminderpy.py) file and put it in the same directory as FitBee.py.